MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### MuCheck

-Mutation Testing is a special type of software testing where certain statements in the source code are mutated (changed by mutation operators) and then we check if the test cases recognize the errors.
-In Haskell, there is [MuCheck](https://hackage.haskell.org/package/MuCheck) that is dealing with this are of software testing.
+Mutation Testing is a special type of software testing where certain statements in a source code are mutated (changed by mutation operators) and then we check if the test cases recognize the errors.
+In Haskell, there is [MuCheck](https://hackage.haskell.org/package/MuCheck).

 ```haskell
 -- https://github.com/vrthra/mucheck